how to combine shopper and consumer research for awesome results

-For example, a consumer may love a particular brand of ready meals such as Super Nature, a healthier choice that’s full of vegetables.
-However, when they’re physically in-store on a stock-up shop and have already racked up a trolley full of products, they might end up going for the Weight Watchers option that’s on a 2-4-1 offer, instead.
+For example, a consumer may love a particular brand of ready meals.
+However, when they’re physically in-store and have a trolley full of products, they might end up going for a cheaper option that’s on a "2 for 1" offer, instead.

 Different modes, different research goals.

 Shopper and consumer researchers (like us!) use many of the same data sources to gather information, but they focus on very different goals because they understand the significance of the shopper versus consumer difference.